Gunston Hall Conducts Sea and Anchor in Riga, Latvia

-RIGA, Latvia (Aug.
-20, 2022) U.S. Navy Sailors assigned to the Whidbey Island-class dock landing ship USS Gunston Hall (LSD 44), handle lines during a sea and anchor evolution in Riga, Latvia, Aug.
+RIGA, Latvia (Aug 20, 2022) The Whidbey Island-class dock landing ship USS Gunston Hall (LSD 44), ports in Riga, Latvia, Aug.
 20, 2022.
 Gunston Hall, assigned to the Kearsarge Amphibious Ready Group, is on a scheduled deployment under the command and control of Task Force 61/2 while operating in U.S. Sixth Fleet in support of U.S., allied and partner interests in Europe and Africa.
 (U.S. Navy Photo by Mass Communication Specialist 3rd Class Keith Nowak)

 |Date Taken: